 - We like 3″ wide tape as it bridges gaps better and we don’t have to double tape boxes together.
 We bought a box of 12 rolls of 3″ tape from an eBay seller only to find out that they had deceptively described it as 3″ tape because the inside hole measured 3″ (it all does).
 The actual width of the tape was barely over 2″.
 We still used the tape but were pretty bummed out.

 - Another time, we found a great deal on tape that really was 3″.
-Unfortunately, when we got it it was so thin that it would tear when going on boxes and barley stuck enough to keep boxes closed.
-In this instant we didn’t actually use any of it because we didn’t trust it to get our packages to our buyers safely!
+Unfortunately, when we got it it was so thin that it would tear when going on boxes and barely stuck enough to keep boxes closed.
+In this instance, we didn’t actually use any of it because we didn’t trust it to get our packages to our buyers safely!

 Getting the best packing tape doesn’t have to be hard.
 Just order the same brand consistently!
 These days, we buy Uline tape which is a great deal and sticks like glue.
 Trust me, don’t bother buying inferior tape, you’ll regret it.

 The day we made the shift to poly mailers was one of the happiest of our life.
 There are better than boxes in so many ways: